czan/wingman/README.md

 Obviously, Clojure executes on a host which doesn't natively support restarts.
 As a result, restarts have been implemented using JVM Exceptions to manipulate the normal control flow of the program.
 There are a few edge-cases, but for the most past this should interoperate with native JVM Exceptions, allowing them to pass through uninterrupted if no handlers have been established.
 This means that adding restarts to a library should have no effect on a program unless that program opts-in to using them by installing handlers.

 There is the potential for a library/application to break `dont-give-up` by catching things that should be allowed through.
 All the internal types derive from Throwable, so as long as you don't catch Throwable you should be fine.
-If you do catch Throwable, please ensure that `dont_give_up.UseRestart` and `dont_give_up.HandlerResult` are re-thrown.
+If you do catch Throwable, please ensure that `dont_give_up.core.UseRestart` and `dont_give_up.core.HandlerResult` are re-thrown.

 ## Usage (code)